 \section{Abstract}

-Neurosymbolic (NeSy) AI aims to combine the strengths of neural architectures and symbolic reasoning to improve the accuracy, interpretability, and generalization capability of AI models.
+Neurosymbolic (NeSy) AI combines neural architectures and symbolic reasoning to improve accuracy, interpretability, and generalization.
 While logic inference on top of subsymbolic modules has been shown to effectively guarantee these properties, this often comes at the cost of reduced scalability, which can severely limit the usability of NeSy models.
 This paper introduces \our{} (\acr), a novel NeSy system based on stochastic logic programs, which addresses the scalability limitations of previous methods. \acr{} parameterizes all derivation steps with neural networks, allowing efficient neural guidance over the proving system.
 Additionally, we establish a formal mapping between the resolution process of our deep stochastic logic programs and Markov Decision Processes, enabling the application of dynamic programming and reinforcement learning techniques for efficient inference and learning.
 This theoretical connection improves scalability for complex proof spaces and large knowledge bases.
 Our experiments on standard NeSy benchmarks and knowledge graph reasoning tasks demonstrate that \acr{} outperforms existing state-of-the-art NeSy systems, advancing scalability to larger and more complex settings than previously possible.